wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

 -------------------
 **Policies** are used to specify which actions can be taken on the given resources.
 To create a new policy use the ``POST /security/policies`` endpoint.

-As an example, in order to grant access to the agents of a given customer to the "Sales-team", a policy that specifies what actions and on which agents those actions can be carried out must be created.
+As an example, in order to grant access to the agents of a given customer to the "Sales-team", a policy that specifies what actions and on which agents these actions can be carried out must be created.
 The required policy can be defined like the following one:

 .. code-block:: json